luk1999/tortoise_orm_example/README.md

-# Tortoise ORM example app
+# Tortoise ORM vs SQLAlchemy

 ## Prerequisites
 Make sure that you have Python 3.7 or later installed.